shivamsouravjha/Stooler/README.md

 # Stool
-!
  Imagine having an app that treats an investor with 1k equally to an investor with 1lakh, where you can invest money without any knowledge and without the help of any broker.

-My team presenting you with a project **Stool** to make our life easier
+Presenting you with a  **Stool** to make our finance easier and life better.

 A plan to invest in a stock via group pool.
-Friends come together to invest in stocks and cryptocurrency, for sharing the investment strategy and profit.
+Friends and strangers come together to invest in stocks and cryptocurrency, for sharing the investment strategy and profit.